Top Mountain Motorcycle Museum

 By this time it appears they had become celebrities, at least in Africa, and were often treated to accommodation and entertainment by the local Europeans.

-Both women were very competent mechanics, with Theresa having an engineering degree, so coping with breakdowns though arduous was never seemingly a great problem (except of course then the engine melted).
+Both women were very competent mechanics, with Theresa having an engineering degree, so coping with breakdowns though arduous was never seemingly a great problem (except of course when the engine melted).
 They fixed numerous punctures and all manner of mechanical failures.

 Yet another misadventure befell them when the only car in Tanganyika clobbered them on a curve.
 Survived that one almost unscathed - the book says little about their personal problems in the way of fatigue and battle scars.